d0jyaaan/projects-2026/README.md

 | `1` | X value (0–251) | Y value (0–251) | Joystick: left motor speed/direction (X), right motor speed/direction (Y).
 0–125 = forward, 126–251 = backward |
 | `2` | `1` / `0` | — | Horn ON / OFF |
 | `3` | `1` / `0` | — | Headlight ON / OFF |

----

-## License

-This project's firmware is built on top of STMicroelectronics' HAL drivers (see header in `main.c` for the original copyright/license terms).
-Add your own project license here (e.g. MIT) if you intend to share the rest of the code/app freely.